filnow/forest-cover/README.md

 My pure intuition for choosing this model was that it makes sense that trees of the same type would be located near each other in a forest.

-Model achieves around 98% accuracy on test set.
+Model achieves around 97% accuracy on test set.

 ## Random Forest (RF)

-The best performing model, all arguments expect estimators are set to default.
+All arguments for this algorithm expect estimators are set to default.
 Standardization is done with StandardScaler.
 The number of estimators was set to 120 for best accuracy after analyzing plot below although 50 would be probably better for speed.

 ![alt text](./assets/rf_estimators.png)

-Model achieves around 99% accuracy on test set.
+Model achieves around 96% accuracy on test set.

 A forest for a forest makes sense.